EthanBlockson/rsa-poc/README.md

-# Proof of Concept, Guide
+# RSA encryption guide

+Proof of concept how to secure your messaging with RSA encryption.
+Using default Mac OS systems console terminal.

 ## Create user A